 It’s hard to believe that it’s even possible to buy a cheap set of truly wireless headphones for less than two movie tickets, but thanks to Skullcandy and JLab, we’re there.
 What’s even better is that their extremely affordable products (the $25 Skullcandy Dime and the $20 JLab Go Air Pop) are anything but appealing.
 Both offer good sound, good build quality, and even modest protection from water.
 But is one of these products better than the other?
 And should we assume that if the answer is yes then the more expensive set of buds is best?

-- Observation Skill Test: If you have Sharp Eyes Find the Word Come in 20 Secs
+- Optical Illusion Brain Test: If you have Eagle Eyes find the Word Read among Rend in 15 Secs

 There’s only one way to find out, so we confront them head-on.